Do you know what I’m tired of hearing? “I have a right to my emotional support animal.”

 - As we age, we have a much higher chance of being physically disabled.
 Those 65 and older have a two-in-five chance.

 - 39.5 million US adults have a hard time with physical function, and that’s where service dogs come in.
 They’re specifically trained to help with everyday situations, like opening an automatic door or retrieving objects.
+Interestingly, some of the most sought-after breeds in the US make fantastic service dogs.

 - Service dog breed statistics show that labradors, poodles, and golden retrievers are among the best breeds for the physically disabled.
 But the most relaxed dogs are usually not used as service dogs.
 It’s a 24/7 job, so while a calm temperament is among the needed characteristics, it requires an energetic pup that can’t be easily distracted.